Classes

 CLASS 3

 Class 3 is a combination of Year 5 and Year 6 pupils.
-The class is taught by Mr Corkill and has the support of Mrs Hodgins in the mornings.
+The class is taught by Mrs Bowe in the morning and Mrs Elder in the afternoon, and has the support of Miss Baxter and Mrs Gibson.

 The children also benefit from a weekly PE session, on Wednesdays, with our Sports Coach, Andy and a weekly Music lesson with Mr Clarke.